rliessum/promocard/FINAL_DEPLOYMENT_STATUS.md

 ## 🎊 PROJECT COMPLETE

-The Spotify Promo Cards application has been successfully transformed from a generic promo card generator to an authentic, professional Spotify design recreation.
+The Promo Cards application has been successfully transformed into a professional, generic design recreation.
 The deployment pipeline is working, and the live site should reflect all changes.

 **Final Status: PRODUCTION READY ✅**

-*Built with ❤️ and attention to Spotify's design excellence*
+*Built with ❤️ and attention to modern design excellence*